drone-p2p/visual-identity/README.md

 # visual-identity
-Visual identity for the project
+Visual identity for the project Drone P2P